automation64/installer64/README.md

 ### Requirements

-- Bash
+- Bash: used by installer scripts.
-- Sudo (if not running as root)
+- Sudo: most installers will require privileged execution.
+Used if not already running as root.
-- BashLib64
+- BashLib64: automation library used by installer scripts.
-- Curl or Wget if BashLib64 is not already present
+- Curl or Wget, Tar and GZip: used for initial download of Install64 and BashLib64

 ### Installation

-- Download and uncompress the latest version of the `installer64.tgz` package from the project's `Releases` section to `/opt/installer64`.
+- Download and uncompress the latest version of the `installer64-scripts.tgz` package from the project's `Releases` section to `/opt/installer64`.
 - Install BashLib64:

 ```shell